mittranj8/mittranj8/README.md

 - 💬 Ask me about **JavaScript and component-based frameworks**

-- 👯 I’m always looking to create fascinating contents with other content creators

-- 🥅 2020 Goals: Contribute more to Open Source Projects
+- 🥅 2020 Goals: Contribute more to Open Source Projects and get a full-time job

 - 📫 How to reach me **mittranj.pansuriya@gmail.com**